CompVis/stable-diffusion/README.md

 On a RTX3090, the process for SD will take ~1h @1.6 iterations/sec.

-Note: According to the associated paper, the optimal number of images is 3-5 any more images than that and your model might not converge.
+Note: According to the associated paper, the optimal number of images is 3-5.
+Your model may not converge if you use more images than that.

-Training will run indefinately, but you may wish to stop it before the heat death of the universe, when you fine a low loss epoch or around ~5000 iterations.
+Training will run indefinately, but you may wish to stop it before the heat death of the universe, when you find a low loss epoch or around ~5000 iterations.

 Once the model is trained, specify the trained .pt file when starting